My vision for Fingal

 - Protection of our natural environment at a local, national and global level

+- Housing and homelessness.
 We need stronger voices to hold the government to account on its failure to provide affordable homes for an increasing number of people.
 The crisis is escalating and I will bring my record on standing up to injustice and inaction to the table.
-A larger scale State house building programme is required.
+A larger-scale State house building programme is required.